akdurrani/CarsLand/README.md

     On the right user can see the items in their cart including  quantity and delivery.
     Next there is a delivery option for 7-day ($3000), 14-day ($2000), and a month ($1000) delivery.
-    Depending on the options you choose (quantity and delivery) the page will calculate the total price plus sales tax.
+    Depending on the options user chooses (quantity and delivery) the page will calculate the total price plus sales tax.
-    The page will then display the total cost of your purchase.
+    The page will then display the total cost of their purchase.

     After user has completed the form and set the proper order options user can click the Checkout button to submit.
     If the form on the left side is not fully filled out or has missing info the page will inform the user and will not submit